pbazard/tutorials/C.md

 Given a letter, we can make it uppercase or lowercase by just turning on/off the third bit.

+Or we can determine if a character is uppercase or lowercase just by looking at the third bit.

 Here is the code to represent the binary representation of a character:

 ```C